cvillanueva/TransformersWars/README.md

 - In the case of a tie both transformers are destroyed.
 - In a case of a skip the transformer is considered as a survivor.
 - If two transformers with the same name fight, a massive destruction is triggered.
+- The fight button is enabled when at least one transformer is created
+- If there is only one transformer in a fight the result will be a tie
+- If there are only transformers of one team the result will be a tie

 ## Understanding the battle result
 - When an autobot wins a battle, the result message at the bottom of the cell is painted red.